drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -video.fs 1<br>

 This emulator is available for Windows-x64.<br>
-'Simple Launcher' will automatically convert CHD files to CUE/BIN files before launching this emulator, since this emulator does not support CHD files.<br>
+If you use a CHD file 'Simple Launcher' will automatically mount the CHD file before launching the emulator.
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
+Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).<br>
 May require BIOS files to work.<br>
-Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).

 .